Please enable JavaScript to view the comments powered by Disqus.

 3. Find loopholes to inject custom Javascript

 Option 2 is slow.
-Option 1 is viable but would need some time and effort.
+Option 1 is viable, but it would require some time and effort.
 Meanwhile, option 3 has been discovered.
 That came in handy 🙂.
 Ignore for a second that the solution is hacky.
-I argue that it is actually quite ingenious.
+I argue that it is pretty ingenious.
 Plus, it's the quickest way to achieve my goal.
 Kudos to infuerno for discovering that loophole.

 It's dirty, but hey, it works! 🤷♂️ I'll leave it until I can get a better solution.

-I allowed Guest Commenting if you would like to remain anonymous.
-Though, pre-moderation is enforced by default for guest comments.
-In other words, guest comments would require my approval to go public.
+I allowed Guest Comments if you would like to remain anonymous.
+However, pre-moderation is enforced by default for guest comments.
+In other words, guest comments require my approval to go public.

 In Problems When Setting Up WriteFreely Part 2: Firewall, I posed an unanswered question: